Reason for a Roommate Agreement and 9 Things to Include

 - Division of Living Space: Which bedroom belongs to which tenant and how common spaces, such as the living room, will be shared.

 - Moving Out Early: What happens if a roommate tries to move out before the lease term is over.

 - Overnight Guests: If overnight guests are allowed and if they must be approved by other roommates.
 How long the guests can stay for.

 - Division of Food: Will food be shared or will each roommate purchase their own food.

-- Division of Chores: Who will be responsible for what chores.
+- Division of Chores: Which chores each roommate will be responsible for.

 - Quiet Hours: If the roommates agree to quiet hours in addition to the ones already imposed by the landlord.